langflow-ai/.github/profile/README.md

 ## Hi there 👋

-We are [Logspace AI](https://logspace.ai/), a team of ambitious data engineers and scientists aiming to Custom data solutions powered by state-of-the-art technologies with pipelines that start from experimentation all the way up to deployment.
+We are [Logspace AI](https://logspace.ai/), a team of ambitious data engineers and scientists aiming to custom data solutions powered by state-of-the-art technologies with pipelines that start from experimentation all the way up to deployment.

 Customizable, Cutting Edge and Accessible AI.